nuta/archives/Documentation/messaging.md

 Channel
 -------
-A *channel* is an endpoint of inter-thread (including ones in other thread groups) communciation.
+A *channel* is a bidirectional endpoint of inter-thread (including ones in other thread groups) communciation.
 In other OS kernel, TCP/UDP port or socket is a almost same concept.
+It can be used asynchronously and synchronously.

 Threads sends messages from a chanel to another channel.
 This is the only way to communicate with threads in another thread group.